 An overview of the 29 states and 7 UTs for explicit GIS policy/strategy document and an in-depth analysis of their ICT (or IT and ITes) policies found only three states with a GIS policy/or strategy document.
 Furthermore, only 14 states and three UTs were found to be having ICT policies mentioning geographical information, GIS or Remote Sensing

-Moreover, the geospatial ecosystem at the state level is at the cusp of a technological and development curve.
+Moreover, the geospatial ecosystem at the state level is on the cusp of a technological and development curve.
 Decision makers at the center and at state-level are taking cognizance of the integrated approach to meet the aspirational visions and distributed delivery structures for effective and efficient sustainable development and planning.
 To capture a rational perspective of state-level adoption, and as part of the Indian Geospatial Economy study, one-day workshops named, ‘Geospatial Strategy Forum’, were conducted all over India to deliberate on critical need scenarios and socio-economic imperatives, the findings of which are presented hereafter.

 At present, at a state-level, use of satellite imagery and GIS solutions for visualization, project planning, and decision-making purposes lead the use for engineering level design and modeling software and location analytics by a huge margin.
 A case in point is the GIS mapping of all properties in 33 cities for property tax compliance.
 The base data for the map is to be created using satellite imagery by Maharashtra Remote Sensing Agency (MHRSA) with financial outlay of INR 2,600 million.